AckerlyXu/heima/articles/sql-database/sql-database-performance-guidance.md

-<properties
+---
-    pageTitle="Azure SQL Database performance for single databases | Azure" description="This article can help you determine which service tier to choose for your application.
-It also recommends ways to tune your application to get the most from Azure SQL Database." services="sql-database"
+title: Azure SQL Database performance for single databases | Azure
+description: This article can help you determine which service tier to choose for your application.
+It also recommends ways to tune your application to get the most from Azure SQL Database.
-    documentationcenter="na"
-    author="CarlRabeler"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="dd8d95fa-24b2-4233-b3f1-8e8952a7a22b"
-    ms.service="sql-database"
-    ms.custom="monitor and tune"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="data-management"
-    ms.date="02/09/2017"
-    wacn.date=""
-    ms.author="carlrab" />
+services: sql-database
+documentationcenter: na
+author: CarlRabeler
+manager: jhubbard
+editor: ''

+ms.assetid: dd8d95fa-24b2-4233-b3f1-8e8952a7a22b
+ms.service: sql-database
+ms.custom: monitor and tune
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: data-management
+ms.date: 02/09/2017
+wacn.date: ''
+ms.author: carlrab
+---

 # Azure SQL Database and performance for single databases
-Azure SQL Database offers three [service tiers](/documentation/articles/sql-database-service-tiers/): Basic, Standard, and Premium.
+Azure SQL Database offers three [service tiers](./sql-database-service-tiers.md): Basic, Standard, and Premium.
 Each service tier strictly isolates the resources that your SQL database can use, and guarantees predictable performance for that service level.
 In this article, we offer guidance that can help you choose the service tier for your application.
 We also discuss ways that you can tune your application to get the most from Azure SQL Database.

-> [AZURE.NOTE]
+> [!NOTE]
 > This article focuses on performance guidance for single databases in Azure SQL Database.
-For performance guidance related to elastic pools, see [Price and performance considerations for elastic pools](/documentation/articles/sql-database-elastic-pool-guidance/).
+For performance guidance related to elastic pools, see [Price and performance considerations for elastic pools](./sql-database-elastic-pool-guidance.md).
 Note, though, that you can apply many of the tuning recommendations in this article to databases in an elastic pool, and get similar performance benefits.
 >
 >

-These are the three Azure SQL Database service tiers that you can choose from (performance is measured in database throughput units, or [DTUs](/documentation/articles/sql-database-what-is-a-dtu/):
+These are the three Azure SQL Database service tiers that you can choose from (performance is measured in database throughput units, or [DTUs](./sql-database-what-is-a-dtu.md):

 * **Basic**.
 The Basic service tier offers good performance predictability for each database, hour over hour.
 In a Basic database, sufficient resources support good performance in a small database that doesn't have multiple concurrent requests.
 * **Standard**.
 The Standard service tier offers improved performance predictability and provides good performance for databases that have multiple concurrent requests, like workgroup and web applications.
 When you choose a Standard service tier database, you can size your database application based on predictable performance, minute over minute.
 * **Premium**.
 The Premium service tier provides predictable performance, second over second, for each Premium database.
 When you choose the Premium service tier, you can size your database application based on the peak load for that database.
 The plan removes cases in which performance variance can cause small queries to take longer than expected in latency-sensitive operations.
 This model can greatly simplify the development and product validation cycles for applications that need to make strong statements about peak resource needs, performance variance, or query latency.

 At each service tier, you set the performance level, so you have the flexibility to pay only for the capacity you need.
-You can [adjust capacity](/documentation/articles/sql-database-service-tiers/), up or down, as workload changes.
+You can [adjust capacity](./sql-database-service-tiers.md), up or down, as workload changes.
 For example, if your database workload is high during the back-to-school shopping season, you might increase the performance level for the database for a set time, July through September.
 You can reduce it when your peak season ends.
 You can minimize what you pay by optimizing your cloud environment to the seasonality of your business.
 This model also works well for software product release cycles.
 A test team might allocate capacity while it does test runs, and then release that capacity when they finish testing.
 In a capacity request model, you pay for capacity as you need it, and avoid spending on dedicated resources that you might rarely use.

 ## Why service tiers?
 Although each database workload can differ, the purpose of service tiers is to provide performance predictability at various performance levels.
 Customers with large-scale database resource requirements can work in a more dedicated computing environment.